SalesforceFoundation/ApexDoc/README.md

     * @description Returns field describe data
     * @param objectName the name of the object to look up
     * @param fieldName the name of the field to look up
-    * @return Schema.DescribeFieldResult the describe field result for the given field */ public static Schema.DescribeFieldResult getFieldDescribe(String objectName, String fieldName) {
+    * @return the describe field result for the given field */ public static Schema.DescribeFieldResult getFieldDescribe(String objectName, String fieldName) {
 ```